Nuntis-Spayz/gilthoniel/README.md

 with the Windows version.

-Download the .dmg file, open it and copy the enclosed app to Applications as is normal on ant Apple Mac
+Download the .dmg file, open it and copy the enclosed app to Applications as is normal on any Apple Mac

 ## Development